zulip/zulip/templates/zerver/integrations/redmine.md

 1. On your {{ settings_html|safe }}, create a new Redmine bot.

-2. Log into your Redmine instance, click on **Administration** in the top-left corner, then click on **Plugins**.
+2. Log in to your Redmine instance, click on **Administration** in the top-left corner, then click on **Plugins**.

 3. Find the **Redmine Zulip** plugin, and click **Configure**.
 Fill